DevMountain/code-live-student/README.md

 code-live will run a server in the background that listens for any changes that the instructor saved to their code.
 When changes occur, it will implement those changes.

+This package only works when paired with `code-live-instructor`.

 ## Installation
 Using npm: